Booth notebook

 Track context

-Hearing it against Brothers in Arms matters because it reads like part of an album world, not a detached single.
-One World by Dire Straits off Brothers in Arms (1985) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With Dire Straits, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against The Fragile matters because it reads like part of an album world, not a detached single.
+Into the Void by Nine Inch Nails off The Fragile (1999) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Nine Inch Nails, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for